-Driving Standards Agency (DSA) has published a job preview tool to help you understand what it means to be a ADI, whether you're suitable for this kind of work and your level of understanding of driving theory and practice.
+The job preview tool will help you understand what it means to be an ADI, whether you're suitable for this kind of work and your level of understanding of driving theory and practice.

 - currently hold a full NI, UK, or Community (EU) car driving licence

 - have held the licence or a foreign licence for a total of four years out of the past six before the date of your application

 - not have been disqualified from driving for any part of the four years before the date of your application

 Category B+E Instruction

 If you wish to give paid instruction in Category B+E (car + trailer) you must become a registered ADI and have held full B+E entitlement for at least four of the last six years.

 If you are already an ADI, have full B+E entitlement on your driving licence and would like to be registered to teach B+E, you must advise that you want your registration to include B+E by emailing:

 If you are a B+E trainer but are not currently an ADI and wish to continue instructing in Category B+E, you have until 28 February 2016 in which to successfully complete the ADI three part qualifying examination and apply to be registered.
 You must have held full B+E entitlement for at least four of the last six years.

 - ADI Theory Test Part 1 (with Hazard Perception Test)